 G21 supports the delivery of projects that benefit the region across municipal boundaries and is a platform for the region to speak with one voice to all levels of government.

-G21 is also the official Strategic Planning Committee for the G21 region and, as such, is responsible for leading the development and implementation of the region’s strategic plan.
+G21 is also the official Strategic Planning Committee for the G21 region and is responsible for leading the development and implementation of the region’s strategic plan.

 In this role, G21 works closely with, and provides advice to, Regional Development Australia (RDA), the Regional Management Forum (RMF) and the state and federal governments on the region’s needs and priorities.